Spatially-Aware Diffusion Models with Cross-Attention for Global Field Reconstruction with Sparse Observations: Numerical Results

 With the same number of training steps, VT-UNet with noiseless observations achieves the best performance in nRMSE for 39 out of 43 cases.
 This could be caused by the diffusion model has an additional implicit dimension to learn, specifically, the noise level, which makes the optimization problem more challenging.
 Additionally, diffusion models tend to have higher cRMSE values than VT-UNet, even when the computed nRMSE is lower.
 This may be attributed to the architecture of the EDM formulation, where the model's output is suppressed in the low-noise region (Equation ~\eqref{eq:edm_loss}), and the log-normal noise schedule primarily focuses on the medium-noise region, leaving the model less capable of correcting fine details in the low-noise region.

 However, VT-UNet is more sensitive to observation noise levels, as shown in Figure ~\ref{fig:bar_chart_0.01}.
 The diffusion models demonstrate more stable performance across different noise levels.
 When noise levels increase to $5\%$, the cross-attention method outperforms VT-UNet in all cases except for the CFD problem.
 The cross-attention method generally outperforms other conditioning methods across all observation noise levels.
 In contrast, the guided sampling method shows the worst performance for all PDEs and observation noise levels, indicating that for complex physical systems with sparse observations, guided sampling is insufficient to steer the sampling trajectory toward the correct solution.
+A comparison of the diffusion-reaction problem under colored noise conditions is provided in~\ref{app:color_noise}.
 If unconditional generation capability is also desired, one should consider using the ControlNet approach~\cite{jacobsen2023cocogen} or setting the guidance scale in Equation~\eqref{eq:cfg} to be less than one.

 We also investigate the effect of the number of reverse steps on the performance of the diffusion models.
 The results are shown in Figure ~\ref{fig:step_sweep}.
 The performance of the diffusion models generally improves as the number of reverse steps increases, and we do not observe a turning point where the performance starts to degrade.
 However, this improvement is only significant in the CFD problem, suggesting that the learned mapping trajectories between the data distribution and the Gaussian prior for the other PDEs are less complex.
 This is because the reverse path solved by the PF ODE is only an approximation of the continuous reverse path.
 If comparable performance can be achieved with fewer reverse steps, it indicates that the flow path has a high degree of 'straightness'~\citep{liu2022flow}.
 Additionally, the improvement diminishes after a certain number of steps, with 20 steps providing a good trade-off between performance and computational cost.